 Increased productivity with Syncplicity by Axway Insights™

 Enterprise Grade Mobile Security Controls and Policies (Business and Enterprise Editions only)

 “We have serious problems to solve, and we need serious people to solve them” - Michael Douglas in The American President

 Aaron Sorkin surely wasn’t thinking about the Sync and Share market when he came up with the line but, it does come to my mind every time I hear people talk about moving serious enterprise content into yet another content repository, to enable mobile access.
-We, at EMC Syncplicity, are serious people and we are solving the serious problem of information silos in the enterprise.
+We, at EMC Syncplicity by Axway, are serious people and we are solving the serious problem of information silos in the enterprise.

 Here’s what’s new: